vercel/next-react-server-components/README.md

 ## Technical Details

 This Next.js application uses React 18 (RC build) and the new [Edge Runtime](https://nextjs.org/docs/api-reference/edge-runtime).
-It has `runtime` set to `'edge'` and feature flag `serverComponents` enabled.
+It has `runtime` set to `'experimental-edge'` and feature flag `serverComponents` enabled.
 You can check out [next.config.js](https://github.com/vercel/next-react-server-components/blob/main/next.config.js) for more details.

 ### Running Locally